parflow/parflow/docs/user_manual/source/user_manual.rst

 Phases and Contaminants
 ~~~~~~~~~~~~~~~~~~~~~~~

-This specifies the names of phases to be modeled.
-Currently only 1 or 2
+*list* **Phase.Names** no default This specifies the names of phases to
-phases may be modeled.
-Example Useage:
+be modeled.
+Currently only 1 or 2 phases may be modeled.

 .. container:: list